-Many homes no longer have land-line telephone connections these days due to the proliferation of cell phones.
+Most homes no longer have land-line telephone connections these days due to the proliferation of cell phones.

-The folks in my neighborhood sometimes go without power for a week or more, which makes keeping the batteries in our cell phones charged up a challenge.
+The homes in my neighborhood occasionally go without power for days at a time, which makes keeping the batteries in our cell phones charged up a challenge.

-There are several things you can do to keep your phone’s battery hot at any time, and I covered a number of them in this post.
-But there is one simple thing that trumps all of those tips combined during an extended power outage…
+There are several things you can do to keep your phone’s battery hot at all times, but there is one simple thing that works better than most during an extended power outage…

 That way you can enjoy talking to your friends and family while your neighbors are bored stiff from staring out the window hoping to see a bucket truck pull into their driveway.